ahzhezhe/dependency-injection-ts/README.md

 export class ClassB {

   constructor(
-    @Inject(ClassA) readonly a: ParentClass // will be injected with an instance of ClassA althought the parameter type is ParentClass
+    @Inject(ClassA) readonly a: ParentClass // will be injected with an instance of ClassA despite the parameter type is ParentClass
   ) {}

 }